top of page

 Deputyship is a legal status granted by the court, allowing someone to make decisions on behalf of a person who has lost mental capacity under the Mental Capacity Act 2008.

-• The person did not make an LPA, and
+• the person did not make an LPA, and

-• They now lack the capacity to manage their personal welfare or property and affairs
+• they now lack the capacity to manage their personal welfare or property and affairs

 Who Can Apply to Be a Deputy?